Best Big Island Beaches

 To reach Pololu Valley, follow Akoni Pule Highway (Highway 270) until it ends (8 miles east of Hawi), where you will find the Pololu Valley lookout and its parking lot.

 Follow the trail leading to the black sand beach at the parking lot.
-Look mauka (in the direction of the mountains), and you should see a brown sign pointing toward the Awini Trail.
-The Awini Trail takes 30 minutes to hike.
-Parts of the trail will range from steep to relatively smooth sailing.
-Though a workout, the views of the valley along the way make it worth it.
+Look for mauka (in the direction of the mountains), and you should see a brown sign pointing toward the Awini Trail.
+The Awini Trail takes 30 minutes to hike, and parts of the trail will range from steep to relatively smooth.
+Though a workout, the valley views along the way make it worth it.
 Getting back up can be a real challenge.

 Pololu Valley Black Sand beach Amenities

-The black sand beach lacks any amenities, including restrooms and lifeguards on duty.
+The black sand beach lacks amenities, including restrooms and lifeguards on duty.
 Take precaution!

 — article continued below —